-Our design and engineering center located in Tustin, California encompasses approximately 61,000 square feet of office space and also functions as our corporate headquarters.
+Our design and engineering center located in Tustin, California encompasses approximately 100,000 square feet of office space and also functions as our corporate headquarters.
 This facility houses our management, research, design, development, marketing, finance and other administrative functions.

-Our final assembly facility, located in Mesa, Arizona consists of two hangars with an aggregate of approximately 151,000 square feet.
-It is situated adjacent to the Phoenix-Mesa Gateway Airport.
-This facility will be used to assemble our next generation Delta Class spaceships and motherships.
-We expect to occupy the spaceship factory in the second quarter of 2024.
+In July 2024, we completed our final assembly facility in Arizona, which consists of two hangars with an aggregate of approximately 150,000 square feet.
+This facility, which is located in the Phoenix-Mesa area, will be used to assemble our next-generation Delta Class spaceships and motherships.